ssimplexity/CS492_spring2024/README.md

 <span style="color:red">NEWS</span>
 ---------------------
 - 7 March: Handwritten slides for lectures Week 1 and 2 are on KLMS.
 Lecture Note of Kernelization Part I is available now.
-Homework 1 will be given on Tuesday (12th March) after the lecture.
+- 9 March: Homework 1 will be given on Tuesday (12th March) after the lecture.

 LOGISTICS
 ---------------------